Skip to content

 Field Type Required Description

-content string Yes Log content, can be a json string
+content string Yes Log content, can be json string

 status string Yes Log level